Adolfo-G/Countdown-Games/README.md

 ## User Story

-- GIVEN a game interface using the pokeAPI
+- Given a game interface using multiple APIs
-- WHEN I launch the application
+- When I launch the application
-- THEN I an presented with a brief description of the game and an option to start and option to select difficulty level (1,2,3)
+- Then I am presented with difficulty level options and brief description of the games

-- WHEN I start the game
+- When I start the game
-- THEN I am presented with a silhouette  of a Pokemon and four answer choices
+- Then I am presented with series of trivia questions and four answers

-- WHEN I am playing the game
-- THEN I will see a counter showing how many answers I have got correct

-- WHEN I choose between 1 of 4 answer choices regardless if correct or not
-- THEN I am given a new set of question with 4 new answer choices

-- WHEN I am playing the game
-- THEN a 10 second timer will display and count down

-- WHEN there are no more questions (Number of questions will vary depending on difficulty level)
-- THEN I am directed to a mini game of Hangman

-- WHEN the Hangman portion of the game begins
-- THEN a 30 second timer will display and count down

-- WHEN I select letters for the hangman game
-- THEN letters are either shown or not shown in the word answer

-- WHEN the word is complete or there are no attempts left
+- When the Trivia challenge timer is complete
-- THEN I am brought to a new screen to input my user name

-- WHEN I submit my user name
-- THEN I am able to see a list of high-scores with the option to restart or exit the game
+- Then I will be directed to the next countdown game (Hangman)

-- WHEN I press restart
-- THEN the game is restarted with all values reset

-- WHEN I press exit
+- When I press any letter
+- Then the game will notify me If I guessed correctly or not

-- THEN the game is ended
+- When the timer is complete
+- Then I will be presented with the scores

 ## API Used:
--
+- Random Words
--
+- Open Trivia Database
 - Font Awesome APIs
 - Google Fonts API